graphcore/poptorch/docs/user_guide/installation.rst

 Using a Python virtual environment
 ==================================

-We recommend creating a virtual environment to isolate your PopTorch environment from the system Python environment.
+We recommend creating and activating a virtual environment to isolate your PopTorch environment from the system Python environment.
 You can use the Python tool ``virtualenv`` for this.
 You can create a virtual environment and install PopTorch as shown below: